xxsreexx00/FashionHouseTemp/README.md

 * [Create a simple building with Probuilder Unity](#Probuilder)
 * [Useful links](#Useful)
 ## Create a simple building with Probuilder Unity
+* Using the "New Poly Shape": you can follow this video to learn how to create a building that we need just its interior.
+[Link to the video](https://www.youtube.com/watch?v=LDbwQ9ngExU&ab_channel=IndieGameHustle)
 ## Useful links